 It’s likely that you have seen Kenny Williams perform.
 In his acclaimed 25 year musical career, he has lit up stages nationally and internationally, and spent nearly a decade performing on Broadway in New York City.
-Now, on January 31, 2019, Kenny steps into his favorite role to date with the release of his self-titled debut EP, Kenny Williams Sings.
+Now, with the release of his self-titled debut EP, Kenny Williams Sings, Kenny steps into his favorite role to date.

-The Austin, Texas-based artist is a tornado of talent and charisma.
-Kenny wields a four-octave vocal range, and a light-from-within aura.
+The Austin, Texas based artist is a tornado of talent and charisma, possessing an impressive vocal range and a light-from-within aura.
 At his core, Kenny is a pop artist with a refined palette, carefully choosing his repertoire based purely on emotional resonance; if a song hits his heart, he performs it.
 His experience as an acclaimed Broadway performer and as solo singer merge on Kenny Williams Sings.
 In this elegant guitar and vocal duo setting, Kenny proves to be a storyteller in song using delicate vocal phrasing to convey emotionality.

 Kenny’s fifteen years of living and performing in New York City included his Broadway debut in Disney’s hit musical The Lion King, as well as roles in the world premiere production of The Color Purple: The Musical, produced by Oprah Winfrey; and starring performances in the national tours of the musicals Grease! and Smokey Joe’s Café.
 Kenny also made numerous solo artist appearances at some of NYC’s finest clubs, including Joe’s Pub, B.B.
 King’s, S.O.B’s, BAM Café, and the legendary jazz club, Birdland.